 Dawn Gilpin spent more than 15 years working in Italy in organizational communication and public relations, including crisis management and internal communication.
 She completed her Ph.D. in Mass Media and Communication at Temple University, where she was a Presidential Fellow.
 Gilpin’s research focuses on the interactions between organizations, media and public policy, particularly in terms of organizational and issue identity and the dynamics of knowledge and power.
 She teaches public relations and social media at the Cronkite School.

-Director, New Media Innovation Lab, Professor of Practice
+Director, New Media Innovation and Entrepreneurship Lab, Professor of Practice

 M.A., Arizona State University

 Retha Hill joined the Cronkite faculty in 2007 after nearly eight years at BET, where she was vice president for content for BET Interactive, the online unit of Black Entertainment Television and the most-visited site specializing in African-American content on the Internet.
 Before joining BET, Hill was executive producer for special projects at washingtonpost.com.
 At the New Media Innovation and Entrepreneurship Lab, Hill works with students from multiple disciplines, including journalism, to research and develop digital media products for media companies.

 Ali Hussain is an assistant professor of digital audience engagement.
 He has more than 11 years of experience in designing and implementing persuasive communication campaigns using both traditional and new media technologies including mobile phones.
 During his doctoral studies at Michigan State University, Hussain has worked on NSF and USAID funded projects.
 He has specifically pioneered the use of nostalgic emotions for health communication.
 His scholarship is published in a book chapter as well as Communication Research Reports, among other journals.

 Director of Studio Production, Cronkite School and Arizona PBS